Why this course?

 You'll gain an understanding of the application of electromagnetic effects in practical devices and develop the mathematical skills necessary to analyse these effects in simple geometries.

 You'll study an approved curriculum at the overseas academic partner that's equivalent to what you would have studied if you had spent year 3 at Strathclyde.

 You'll spend this year at a recognised overseas academic partner.

 You’ll study an approved curriculum that is equivalent to the home one, and all the subjects/credits you pass count towards your degree at Strathclyde.

-The choice of which partner is yours – we offer opportunities in Europe through Erasmus or further afield through our international exchanges to USA, Canada, Japan, Singapore, Australia & New Zealand.
+The choice of which partner is yours – we offer opportunities in Europe through Erasmus or further afield through our international exchanges to USA, Canada, China, Singapore, Australia & New Zealand.

 To give you some ideas, take a look at our latest international exchanges list.

 Year 5 - Engineering for Your Professional Future